 By taking preventative measures like these to protect your A/C or heat pump condenser, you’ll have a much better chance of warding off thieves and preventing monetary losses.
 Consider speaking with a professional who can help you choose the best methods of protection for your home.

-To learn more valuable tips about protecting your home and its outside HVAC equipment, please contact us at Sherlock Heating & Air Conditioning.
+To learn more valuable tips about protecting your home and its outside HVAC equipment, please contact us at Sherlock Plumbing, Heating & Air.
 Our family-owned and operated business is dedicated to provided you with top-notch customer service and complete satisfaction in the San Diego area.